 Basil can also be rooted using water.
 Simply place the stem of a plant in a glass jar with some water.
 Keep an eye on the water, changing it every couple of days to keep it fresh.
 Roots will soon appear, and when they are stronger, the plants can be place into a pot.
 As it was grown inside, this plant will need hardening off.

 Forget what you know about drought-tolerant herbs like thyme and rosemary.
 Basil will wilt and die if it does not get regular moisture.
-Water every day that it doesn’t rain for the first week, and enough to keep plants from wilting thereafter.
+Water every day that it doesn’t rain for the first week, and enough to keep plants from wilting thereafter – when the soil is dry, you plant needs some water.
 Mulch plants to help conserve moisture.

-If you allow the flower stalks to remain on the plant, basil will go to seed and stop producing leaves.
-Keep harvesting those tops and use the trimmings for pizza and Italian sauces.
+If you allow the flower stalks to remain on the plant, basil will go to seed and begin to thin out.
+Pinch off the flower heads to allow your plant to continue to grow and provide basil leaves for harvesting.
 You can harvest as much as a third of the plant at a time, but be sure to feed the plants after heavy harvests.

 Gardening Related Posts